jklymak/PythonFromMatlabTutorial/README.md

 From your shell prompt, somewhere convenient in your file system, you can run `git clone git@github.com:jklymak/PythonFromMatlabTutorial.git`.
 This will make a new directory with this tutorial in it called `PythonFromMatlabTutorial`.

+You can `cd PythonFromMatlabTutorial` and run `jupyter notebook` from that directory.
+You should be able to open the tutorial in `notebooks/`.